-Living in today’s digital world, it’s pretty important that kids know how to type.
-But learning to type doesn’t have to be a chore.
-Here are 10 typing games that will get your child’s tiny fingers moving.
+Living in today’s digital world, it’s pretty crucial that kids know how to type.
+But learning this important skill doesn’t have to be a chore—there are plenty of fun ways to log some online typing practice hours.
+Here are 10 typing games that will get your child’s little fingers moving, no matter what their age or skill level.

 1. Dance Mat Typing